Democratic Party (United States): History

-Development of political parties in the United States.

-Democratic Party officials often trace its origins to the Democratic-Republican Party, founded by Thomas Jefferson, James Madison and other influential opponents of the conservative Federalists in 1792.
+Democratic Party officials often trace its origins to the Democratic-Republican Party, founded by Thomas Jefferson, James Madison, and other influential opponents of the conservative Federalists in 1792.
 That party died out before the modern Democratic Party was organized; the Jeffersonian party also inspired the Whigs and modern Republicans.
 Historians argue that the modern Democratic Party was first organized in the late 1820s with the election of war hero Andrew Jackson of Tennessee, making it the world's oldest active political party.
-It was predominately built by Martin Van Buren, who assembled a wide cadre of politicians in every state behind Jackson.
+It was predominately built by Martin Van Buren who assembled a wide cadre of politicians in every state behind Jackson.

 Since the nomination of William Jennings Bryan in 1896, the party has generally positioned itself to the left of the Republican Party on economic issues.
 Democrats have been more liberal on civil rights since 1948, although conservative factions within the Democratic Party that opposed them persisted in the South until the 1960s.
 On foreign policy, both parties have changed positions several times.